How to Choose The Perfect HDB Resale Flat to Buy (Checklist Included!)

-Notice that his home is in located somewhere in the middle of a loop?
+Notice that his home is located somewhere in the middle of a loop?

 The only way he can get out is to drive out of the loop — which is one-way only.

-This becomes a problem in the morning when has to head to work.
+This becomes a problem in the morning when he has to head to work.

-Because that’s when parents are also dropping off their kids at the school, which is conveniently located near the mouth of the loop.
+Because that’s when parents are ALSO dropping off their kids at the school that is conveniently located near the mouth of the loop.

 See the problem now?